raspberrypilearning/club-mentoring/en/step_7.md

 </div>

 ## Our Code Editor
-We have created a [free online text-based Code Editor](https://editor.raspberrypi.org/en/){:target="_blank"} to help young people aged 7 and older learn to write code.
+We have created a [free online text-based Code Editor](https://editor.raspberrypi.org/en/){:target="_blank"} to help young people aged 7 and over learn to write code.

 --- collapse ---
 ---
 title: Code Editor features
 ---
-+ It lets you run Python or HTML/CSS code straight in the browser, with no setup required.
++ It lets you run Python or HTML/CSS code straight in your browser, with no setup required
-+ It makes getting started with text-based coding easier thanks to its simple and intuitive interface.
++ It makes getting started with text-based coding easier thanks to its simple and intuitive interface
-+ If you’re logged into your Raspberry Pi Foundation account, your code in the Editor is automatically saved.
++ Your code is automatically saved when you're signed in to your Raspberry Pi Foundation account
-+ If you’re not logged in, your code changes persist for the session, so you can refresh or close the tab without losing your work.
++ If you’re not signed in, your code changes persist for the session, so you can refresh or close the tab without losing your work
-+ You can download your code to your computer.
++ You can download your code to your computer
-+ You can switch between dark and light mode.
++ You can switch between dark and light modes
-+ You can enlarge or reduce the text size in input and output, which is especially useful for people with visual impairments and for educators and volunteers who want to demonstrate something to a group of learners.
++ You can enlarge or reduce the text size in input and output, which is especially useful for people with visual impairments and for educators and volunteers who want to demonstrate something to a group of learners
 --- /collapse ---